Anthony Head: 2000s

 Head was part of the regular cast of the BBC drama series Merlin, about the mythical wizard Merlin.
 Head played King Uther Pendragon, the father of Prince Arthur.

-2010s
+2010s to present

 Head also provided voice-over work for the Nintendo Wii video game Flip's Twisted World, developed by Frozen North Productions.
 For his acting in the film Despite the Falling Snow he won the Best Supporting Actor award at the 2016 Prague Independent Film Festival.
 In July 2018 Head was added to the cast of long-running BBC radio soap-opera The Archers, playing Robin Fairbrother, member of a family with several past and current connections to the Archers themselves.

+From 2019, he played Bill in 4 episodes of Motherland with Anna Maxwell Martin and Diane Morgan.
+From 2020 to 2023, he played former Richmond F.C owner Rupert Mannion, in Ted Lasso alongside Jason Sudeikis and Hannah Waddingham.
+For his role in the final season, Head was nominated alongside the rest of the cast for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.

+Head reprised his role as Giles in the Audible exclusive audio series Slayers: A Buffyverse Story alongside his former Buffy co-stars James Marsters, Charisma Carpenter, Amber Benson, Juliet Landau, Emma Caulfield Ford, James Charles Leary and Danny Strong.
+The series was released in October 2023.

 Personal life

-Head lives in Bath, Somerset with his partner, Sarah Fisher.
+Head lives in Bath, Somerset, with his partner, Sarah Fisher.
 They have two daughters, Emily and Daisy, both of whom are actresses.